MidnightDreamerX17/skill20/Races/Gnome.md

 - -2 Constitution
 - +2 Intelligence

-Collective Gnomish Consciousness - Gnomes can maintain physical contact in order to share spell slots, psionic power points, and chi power points.
+Collective Gnomish Consciousness - Gnomes can maintain physical contact in order to share spell energies, psionic power points, and chi power points.

 Innate Magical Playfulness - Gnomes can memorize any Illusionist spell of the 0th circle into any memorization slot, without needing a spellbook.